sahishpandav/iac-terraform-aws/iam/README.md

 User details (usernames, assigned roles) are stored in a YAML file, while Terraform dynamically reads and provisions them to AWS.
 The system ensures that roles can only be assumed by the users assigned to them, providing strong security boundaries.

+## IAM User

+IAM users are the entities representing individuals, applications, or services that interact with AWS.
+Each user has a unique set of security credentials, including an access key and secret key.
+IAM users are typically used for long-term access.
+They are suitable for individuals, employees, or services that require ongoing, persistent access to AWS resources.

 ## Desired Outcome

 ### IAM Users